 - Remember that your life matters.
 Nobody is perfect.
-No matter how many mistakes you make, what people say, or even how you may feel about yourself, you are important and you do make a difference.
-Don’t ever give up.
-Things can get better.
+No matter how many mistakes you make, what people say, or even how you may feel about yourself, you are important and everything you do counts.
+You do make a difference.

 - Spend more time getting to know yourself.
 Start thinking more about yourself and what you want to do.
 What do you like about yourself?
 What makes you feel happy and at peace with yourself?
 What do you think you do best?
-What are your gifts and talents?
-What do you want to do?
-What matters most to you?
-It’s okay if you don’t know now.
+What are your strengths?
+What matters most to you now?
+It’s okay if you don’t know yet.
+It helps to start thinking about it.
 Things will make more sense later.

 ✧ Guides: Depression: What You Need To Know

 Talk to your doctor or health care provider for more information.

 If you don’t have a doctor or insurance, you can get help at a health center near you.